RaphaelCausse/Huffman-Coding/README.md

 ## AUTHORS

-Melvyn MUNOZ and Raphael CAUSSE, from CY TECH.<br>
+Melvyn MUNOZ and Raphael CAUSSE, from CY TECH.

 11/2021, developped on Linux Ubuntu and Manjaro, Visual Studio Code.